EXPLAINER: What's the Senate filibuster and why change it?

 EXPLAINER: What’s the Senate filibuster and why change it?New

-WASHINGTON (AP) — Senate Republicans are poised to use a filibuster to derail Democrats’ effort to launch a bipartisan probe of the Jan.
+WASHINGTON (AP) — Minority Republicans have used a Senate filibuster to derail Democrats’ effort to launch a bipartisan probe of the Jan.
 6 attack on the Capitol.
-The showdown will be the first time this year the GOP has used the delaying tactic to try killing major legislation.
-The GOP seemed certain to succeed, but their victory may prod Democrats closer to curbing or eliminating a legislative tactic that’s been the bane of Senate majorities since the Founding Fathers.
-Progressives hope that if the commission bill dies by filibuster, the defeat would pressure Democrats to finally get rid of the tactic.
+Friday’s showdown was the first time this year the GOP has used the delaying tactic to kill major legislation.
+Yet their victory may prod Democrats closer to curbing or eliminating a legislative move that’s been the bane of Senate majorities since the Founding Fathers.
+Progressives have been hoping that if the commission bill died by filibuster, the defeat would pressure Democrats to finally vote to get rid of the tactic.